 NHS Health Checks

-NHS Health Checks is a national health programme and is offered to people aged between 40 and 74 once every five years.
-By taking early action, evidence shows you can improve your health and help prevent heart disease, stroke, kidney disease or diabetes.
+NHS Health Checks are a national health programme and are offered to people aged between 40 and 74 once every five years.
+By taking proactive action, evidence shows you can improve your health and help prevent heart disease, stroke, kidney disease or diabetes.
 The Health Check should take about 20 minutes and is based on straightforward questions and measurements such as age, sex, family history, height, weight and blood pressure.
 After the Health Check, you will receive free personalised advice about what you can do to stay healthy.

 Breast Screening